maurimorero/IG/readme.md

 ### Request format
-* Once loged in, en / page you have to specify the username to be consulted without @.
+* Once loged in, in / page you have to specify the username to be consulted without @.
 There is no need to fill createdDate and status field (this will automatically completed by django)